 Advanced Multifunctional Materials

-This research program focuses on exploring the interface between physics and material science to innovate in the critical field of advanced multifunctional materials.
-Our current research on ferroelectrics, piezoelectrics and multiferroics is driven by many long-term technological aspirations with state-of-the-art sensors, nonvolatile memories, and spintronic devices, to name a few.
-A major slice of our effort emphasizes exploring the fundamental science of these materials to gain deeper understanding about structure-property relationships, which consequently can bring about a significant shift in the research and applications of these materials.
-The goal is to establish the correlation among crystallography, crystallographic anisotropy, domains and domain-dynamics on electro-mechanical behavior of ferroelectrics, piezoelectrics and multiferroics.
-Electron paramagnetic resonance and other characterization techniques are used to investigate the presence of ionic defects, their mutual interaction, and subsequent impact on the functional behavior of these materials.
+A major slice of our efforts emphasizes on exploring the fundamental science of these materials to gain deeper understanding about structure – property relationships, which consequtively can bring about a momentous shift in the research and applications of these materials.
+To be precise, this research broadly strives to establish the corelation between crystallography, crystallographic anisotropy, domains and domain dynamics on electro-mechanical behavior of ferroelectrics, piezoelectrics and multiferroics.
+We also utilize the characterization techniques like electron paramagnetic resonance (EPR) to investigate the presence of ionic defects, their mutual interaction and subsequent consequences on the functional behavior of these materials.

-Another facet of our research focuses on gradual advancement of the functional behavior of a few technologically vital multifunctional materials to advance their feasibility for device applications.
-We utilize scientific methods and processing techniques to engineer some of the key functional properties of materials such as sodium potassium niobate, bismuth ferrite, and other lead-based perovskites.
-We intend to utilize some of these materials with improved functional behavior for device applications.
-Considering the exciting prospects for multifunctional oxides at nanoscale, some of this effort will be devoted to the synthesis of size-controlled nanoparticles and their characterization for a variety of applications.
-Lead Research Scientist: Dr. S. Gupta
+Another facet of our research focuses on gradual advancement of the functional behavior of few technologically vital multi-functional materials for device applications.
+To this end, we will deploy scientific methods and processing techniques to engineer some of the key functional properties of materials such as sodium potassium niobate, bismuth ferrite and other lead based perovskites.